srikanthbpai/srikanthbpai.github.io/_projects/math-econ.md

 ### An extension of Median Voter theorem
 In the traditional Median Voter Theorem, it is assumed that every voter participates.
 In a recent paper with my student, Aman Ray, we relax this assumption.
 We model a scenario where voters only participate if a candidate falls within a specific "attraction window."
 We show that in this setting, the equilibrium position is no longer the global median.
 Instead, it generalizes to a conditional median—a position that splits only the participating voters within that specific window into two equal halves.
 We identify a property we call "c-window dominance", which provides the necessary and sufficient conditions on the voter distribution for a pure-strategy Nash equilibrium to exist.

 **Presentation**: This work has been accepted for presentation at the conference on Recent Trends in Logic and Games 2026 (RTLG 2026).
-Here's a [[draft of the paper]](assets/pdf/RayPaiMedianVoterExtension.pdf) after incorporating the suggestions of the reviewers.
+Here's a [draft of the paper]({{ site.baseurl }}/assets/pdf/RayPaiMedianVoterExtension.pdf) after incorporating the suggestions of the reviewers.

 ---
 ## 4. Dynamics and Fuchsian Structure in Macroeconomic Models